stanton26/AppDefense/_pages/student-access.md

 [VMware Horizon HTML Portal Access](https://workshop.vmc.ninja/portal/webclient/index.html)

-The Password for these desktops is: [To be provided by workshop leader]
+The Password for these desktops is: [To be provided by workshop leader]:  x16Lj>6m=

 | Student Name | SDDC     | Student Number | Horizon Login |
 |:-------------|:---------|:---------------|:----------|